Epic Dance Competition operates family-oriented events.

 Props such as knives, guns, swords, paint, confetti, or those containing fire/water are not permitted.
 Also not permitted are animals and people not registered.

 The assembly and disassembly of props on stage cannot exceed 5 minutes total.
-The studio is responsible for cleaning the stage of any props or debris following their performance.
+Routines with props exceeding 5 minute assembly or disassembly may be subject to a point deduction unless otherwise communicated prior to the event.
+Each studio is responsible for cleaning the stage of any props or debris following their performance.
 If any stage flooring is damaged, the studio is responsible for any costs incurred.
 Load in & out of props must be done on the same day as the performance.
 Any props left behind at the conclusion of the competition will be discarded.

 Choreography and lyrics that are suggestive, violent, or discriminatory in nature to any race, culture, group, or gender are not acceptable.
 Failure to adhere to this standard may lead to disqualification.
 Epic Dance Competition reserves the right to determine whether an entry is in violation.